Maarten-Marx/docker-project/setup.md

 ```bash
 $ sudo usermod -aG docker <username>
 ```
-The options `-ag` specify that the user needs to be added to a group. `docker` is the group the user is being added to.
+The options `-aG` specify that the user needs to be added to a group. `docker` is the group the user is being added to.
 By adding the user to this group, the use of `sudo` won't be necessary from this point on.

 Lastly, switch to the new user, then move to its home directory.